 On Thursday we visited the Haitian Museum to learn about the long struggle of the Haitians.
 Haiti is the first black country to gain independence and they are very proud of their legacy.
 The museum is also filled with really remarkable art as are the streets downtown, lined with paintings and metal workings.
 We finished the day with a meal at Rachel’s home and met the other 19 children she takes care of who live there so they have more room to play and run around.
 We played outside and the kids had a blast.
 Each child is so special and so sweet.
 Even the shy ones or the children you can see are grieving their loss, still contain a glimmer of hope in their little eyes.
 These babies are very precious and really are good kids.

 Today Mary and I went with one of the Nannie’s to take a few children to the hospital.
 It was very crowded and noisy.
 In the waiting area of pediatrics, mothers held and breast fed their ill children.
 We waited a long time for all the children to be diagnosed and treated.
 One child had a rash while the others had a mild cough.
 Mary and I held the children as we waited, a cool tropical breeze came through the windows and relieved us from the heat.
-When all the children were cared for, we went back and fed, played and napped with the children at Rivers of Hope.
+When all the children were cared for, we went back and fed, played and napped with the children at a local partner house.
 We were very exhausted by the end of the day!

 We fly out tomorrow but on our return to work next week, Havilah and I (Shanna) will be raising support for Haiti.
 Thank you for reading our blog and taking the time to help us spread the word about these wonderful kids who need homes!